nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Incorrect add commands to try: `add`, `add recipe`<br>
       Expected: No recipe is added.
 Error details shown in the Command Output box.

+#### B.2.2&ensp;Deleting recipes
+1. Deleting a recipe using recipe index
+   1. Prerequisites: None.

+   1. Test case: `delete recipe #1`<br>
+      Expected: Recipe #2 deleted.
+All current recipes (after the deletion) shown in the Recipe Display Panel.
+A confirmation message is displayed at the Command Output box.

+   1. Test case: `delete recipe #20` <br>
+      Expected: No recipe deleted as the recipe with the given index does not exist.
+Error details shown in the Command Output box.

+1. Deleting a recipe using recipe index in a filtered list
+   1. Prerequisites: None.
+   1. Test case: Similar to above.
+   1. Expected: Similar to above.

+1. Deleting a recipe using recipe name
+   1. Prerequisites: None.

+   1. Test case: `delete recipe Fruit Mix`<br>
+      Expected: Recipe with the name **Pancakes** deleted.
+Output display similar to previous.

+   1. Test case: ``delete recipe Salad`` <br>
+      Expected: No recipe deleted as the recipe with the given name does not exist.
+Error details shown in the Command Output box.

+   1. Other incorrect delete commands to try: `delete`, `delete recipe`<br>
+      Expected: No recipe is deleted.
+Output display similar to previous.

+#### B.2.3&ensp;Editing recipes
-1. Editing a recipe
+1. Editing a recipe using recipe index

-   1. Prerequisites: A recipe has been previously created.
+   1. Prerequisites: None.

    1. Test case:
     ``````
     edit recipe #3
     /name Fruit Mix
     /ingredient:edit Banana /qty 1
     /ingredient:add Strawberry /qty 8
     /ingredient:delete milk
     /ingredient:add Yoghurt /qty 200ml
     /step:edit:1 Chop the bananas and strawberries and add to a blender with milk.
     /step:delete:3
     /step:add:3 The fruit mix is now ready to serve.
     /tag:add cooling /tag:delete fruit
     ``````
     Expected: Recipe #3 edited.
 Details of the added recipe shown in the Recipe Display Panel.
 A confirmation message is displayed at the Command Output box.

+1. Editing a recipe using recipe index in a filtered list
+   1. Prerequisites: None.

+   1. Test case: Similar to above.<br>
+      Expected: Similar to above.

+1. Editing a recipe using recipe name
+   1. Prerequisites: None.

+   1. Test case: `edit recipe Fruit Mix /name Fruit Juice`<br>
+      Expected: Similar to above.
    1. Incorrect edit commands to try: `edit`, `edit recipe`, `edit recipe #1`<br>
       Expected: No recipe is edited.
 Error details shown in the Command Output box.

+#### B.2.4&ensp;Filtering recipes
-1. Filtering a recipe
+1. Filtering recipes

-   1. Prerequisites: At least one recipe has been previously created.
+   1. Prerequisites: None.

    1. Test case:
       ``````
       filter recipe
-      /name fruit /name mix
+      /name fruit /name juice
       /ingredient banana
       /ingredient yoghurt
       /tag cooling
       ``````
       Expected: Recipes matching all specified criteria displayed in the Recipe View Panel.

    1. Incorrect filter commands to try: `filter`, `filter recipe`, `filter recipe /name`, `...`(where any search term is empty) <br>
-      Expected: No recipe is edited.
+      Expected: No recipe is filtered.
 Error details shown in the Command Output box.

+#### B.2.5&ensp;Finding recipes
-1. Finding a recipe
+1. Finding recipes

-   1. Prerequisites: At least one recipe has been previously created.
+   1. Prerequisites: None.

-   1. Test case: `find recipe fruit mix salad`
+   1. Test case: `find recipe fruit mix juice`
-      Expected: Recipes whose name contains any of the keywords displayed in the Recipe View Panel.
+      Expected: Recipes whose names contain any of the keywords are displayed in the Recipe View Panel.

-   1. Incorrect filter commands to try: `filter`, `filter recipe`, `filter recipe /name`, `...`(where any search term is empty) <br>
-      Expected: No recipe is edited.
-Error details shown in the Command Output box.

-1. Deleting a recipe

-   1. Prerequisites: A recipe has been previously created.

-   1. Test case: `delete recipe #1`
-      Expected: Recipe #2 deleted.
-All current recipes (after the deletion) shown in the Recipe Display Panel.
 A confirmation message is displayed at the Command Output box.

-   1. Test case: `delete recipe Fruit Mix`<br>
-      Expected: Recipe with the name **Pancakes** deleted.
-Output display similar to previous.

-   1. Test case: `delete recipe Salad` or `delete recipe #20` <br>
+   1. Incorrect find commands to try: `find`, `find recipe` <br>
-      Expected: No recipe deleted as no matching recipe is found.
+      Expected: No recipe is found.
 Error details shown in the Command Output box.

-   1. Other incorrect delete commands to try: `delete`, `delete recipe`<br>
-      Expected: No recipe is deleted.
-Output display similar to previous.

-#### B.1.2&ensp;Recall commands previously entered
-1. Recalling commands without any prior input
-   1. Prerequisites: No commands executed since launch.

-   1. Test Case: `list recipe` without entering followed by pressing the <kbd>↑</kbd> key.
-      Expected: `list recipe` remains in the command box with the caret before the first char of the text.

-   1. Test Case: `list recipe` without entering followed by pressing the <kbd>↓</kbd> key.
-      Expected: `list recipe` remains in the command box with the caret after the last char of the text.

-1. Recalling commands previously entered
-   1. Prerequisites: None.

-   1. Test Case: `list recipe` followed by pressing the <kbd>↑</kbd> key.
-      Expected: `list recipe` appears in the command box with the caret after the last char of the text.

-   1. Test Case: `list rec` followed by pressing the <kbd>↑</kbd> key.
-      Expected: The command box is cleared.

-   1. Test Case: `list recipe` followed by `list ingredient` followed by pressing the <kbd>↑</kbd> twice.
-      Expected: `list ingredient` appears in the command box, before `list recipe` appears in the command box with the caret after the last char of the text in both cases.

-   1. Test Case: `list recipe` followed by `list ingredient` followed by pressing the <kbd>↑</kbd> key twice, then the <kbd>↓</kbd> key.
-      Expected: `list ingredient`, then `list recipe` appears in the command box before being replaced by `list ingredient` with the caret after the last char of the text in all cases.

-#### B.1.3&ensp;Autocomplete input
-1. Autocomplete command
-   1. Prerequisites: None.

-   1. Test Case: Pressing the <kbd>tab</kbd> key.
-      Expected: Command box remains empty.

-   1. Test Case: Typing `l` followed by pressing the <kbd>tab</kbd> key.
-      Expected: `list` appears in the command box with the caret after the last char of the text.

-1. Autocomplete command target
-   1. Prerequisites: None.

-   1. Test Case: Pressing the <kbd>tab</kbd> key.
-      Expected: Command box remains empty.

-   1. Test Case: Typing `l` followed by pressing the <kbd>tab</kbd> key, then `r` before pressing <kbd>tab</kbd>.
-      Expected: `list recipe ` appears in the command box with the caret after the last char of the text.

-1. Autocomplete user defined parameters without recipes and ingredients
-   1. Prerequisites: No recipes in ChopChop.
-In this section, we will start off with `view recipe ` in the command box.

-   1. Test Case: Pressing the <kbd>tab</kbd> key.
-      Expected: Command box remains empty.

-   1. Test Case: Typing `a` followed by pressing <kbd>tab</kbd>.
-      Expected: `view recipe ` remains in the command box with the caret 1 en space after the last char of the text.

-1. Autocomplete user defined parameters
-   1. Prerequisites: Only 3 recipes `apple pie`, `apple slices` and `apple juice` starting with the letter `a` in ChopCHop.
-In this section, we will start off with `view recipe ` in the command box.

-   1. Test Case: Pressing the <kbd>tab</kbd> key.
-      Expected: Command box remains empty.

-   1. Test Case: Typing `a` followed by pressing <kbd>tab</kbd>.
-      Expected: `view recipe apple pie ` appears in the command box with the caret 1 en space after the last char of the text.

-   1. Test Case: Typing `a` followed by pressing <kbd>tab</kbd> twice.
-      Expected: `view recipe apple juice ` appears in the command box with the caret 1 en space after the last char of the text.

-   1. Test Case: Typing `a` followed by pressing <kbd>tab</kbd> thrice.
-      Expected: `view recipe apple slices ` appears in the command box with the caret 1 en space after the last char of the text.

-   1. Test Case: Typing `a` followed by pressing <kbd>tab</kbd> four times.
-      Expected: `view recipe apple pie ` appears in the command box with the caret 1 en space after the last char of the text.

-#### B.1.4&ensp;Undo commands previously entered
-1. Undoing an undoable command
-   1. Prerequisites: None.

-   1. Test Case: `add recipe duck rice` followed by `undo`.
-      Expected: The added recipe is removed.
-The command output box shows details of the undone command.

-   1. Test Case: `add recipe duck rice` followed by `add recipe duck soup`, then `undo` twice.
-      Expected: The added recipes are removed.
-The command output box shows details of the second undone command.

-1. Undoing an command that cannot be undone
-   1. Prerequisites: No commands entered since launch.

-   1. Test Case: `list recipe` followed by `undo`.
-      Expected: The command output box shows an error message.

-1. Undoing an command that cannot be undone with undoable commands entered before.
-   1. Prerequisites: None.

-   1. Test Case: `add recipe duck rice` followed by `list recipe`, then `undo`.
-      Expected: The recipe `duck rice` is removed.
-The command output box shows details of the undone command.

-#### B.1.5&ensp;Redo commands previously undone
-1. Redoing an undone command
-   1. Prerequisites: None.

-   1. Test Case: `add recipe duck rice` followed by `undo`, then `redo`.
-      Expected: The `duck rice` recipe removed by the `undo` command is added.
-The command output box shows details of the redone command.

-   1. Test Case: `add recipe duck rice` followed by `add recipe duck soup`, then `undo` twice, then `redo` twice.
-      Expected: The `duck rice` and `duck soup` recipes removed by the `undo` commands are added.
-The command output box shows details of the second redone command.

-1. Redoing when there is no undo command executed prior
-   1. Prerequisites: No undo command executed since launch, or all undoable commands have been redone.

-   1. Test Case: `add recipe duck rice` followed by `redo`.
-      Expected: The command output box shows an error message.

-1. Test Case: `add recipe duck rice` followed by `undo`, then `redo`, and then `redo`.
-      Expected: The `duck rice` recipe removed by the `undo` command is added after the first `redo`.
-The command output box shows an error message after the second redo.

-### B.2&ensp;Managing Recipes

-#### B.2.1&ensp;Adding recipes
-1. Adding a recipe without ingredients, steps and tags
-   1. Prerequisites: None.

-1. Adding a recipe
-   1. Prerequisites: None.

-#### B.2.2&ensp;Deleting recipes
-1. Deleting a recipe using recipe index
-   1. Prerequisites: None.

-1. Deleting a recipe using recipe index in a filtered list
-   1. Prerequisites: None.

-1. Deleting a recipe using recipe name
-   1. Prerequisites: None.

-#### B.2.3&ensp;Editing recipes
-1. Editing a recipe using recipe index
-   1. Prerequisites: None.

-1. Editing a recipe using recipe index in a filtered list
-   1. Prerequisites: None.

-1. Editing a recipe using recipe name
-   1. Prerequisites: None.

-#### B.2.4&ensp;Listing recipes
+#### B.2.6&ensp;Listing recipes
 1. Listing recipes
    1. Prerequisites: None.

+   1. Test case: `list recipe` <br>
+     Expected: All recipes displayed in the Recipe View Panel.
+A confirmation message is displayed at the Command Output box.

+   1. Test case: `list recipe /name fruit` <br>
+     Expected: Output display similar to previous. `/name fruit` is ignored when the command is parsed.

+   1. Other incorrect list commands to try: `list`, `list rec` <br>
+     Expected: No recipe is found.
+Error details shown in the Command Output box.

 1. Listing filtered recipes
    1. Prerequisites: None.

 1. Listing recipe recommendations
    1. Prerequisites: None.

+   1. Test case: `list recommendation` or `list recommendations`<br>
+     Expected: All recipes using ingredients in stock are listed.
+A confirmation message is displayed at the Command Output box.
+When there are insufficient ingredients or no matching recipe, no valid recommendation can be given.

+   1. Incorrect list recommendation(s) commands to try: `list`, `list recipe recommendation`, `...` <br>
+     Expected: No recommendation listed.
+Error details or irrelevant output shown in the Command Output box.

-#### B.2.5&ensp;Viewing recipes
+#### B.2.7&ensp;Viewing recipes
 1. Viewing a recipe using recipe index
    1. Prerequisites: None.

+   1. Test case: `view recipe #1` <br>
+      Expected: Details of the recipe with index **#1** shown in the Recipe Display Panel.
+A confirmation message is displayed at the Command Output box.

 1. Viewing a recipe using recipe index in a filtered list
    1. Prerequisites: None.